 British Airways is going to introduce a new food menu from this Summer and eventually move away from tray service in Club World.
 A trolley-based service will be introduced with food carts, initially operating from September between Heathrow and New York and then rolled out on other routes in 2018.

+British Airways will have to radically up its game in food presentation, however, if they are to pull this off.
 Alex Cruz kept emphasising that his focus is on the presentation and quality of their product.
 We got to to sample some of the new food during the flight.

 This was the food menu: